pmndrs/drei/README.md

 <mesh ref={mesh} />
 ```

-If you are using other controls, you will notice how transform-controls will now interfere with them and the other way round, you can't have two controls at the same time.
-In newer versions of R3F controls can be part of the state model (if you set drei/controls to `makeDefault`).
-If transform-controls detect default controls they will disable them automatically when the user translates, rotates or scales the gizmo.
+If you are using other controls (Orbit, Trackball, etc), you will notice how they interfere, dragging one will affect the other.
+Default-controls will temporarily be disabled automatically when the user is pulling on the transform gizmo.

 ```jsx
 <TransformControls mode="translate" />